yorkshire-and-humber-care-record/fhir-ig-toc/fsh-tank/input/intro-notes/StructureDefinition-Interweave-ToC-Composition-intro.md

  - References are provided as indicated - to the Encounter, Patient, GP, and Observations.
    - Information about the Encounter is always available
    - References to the Patient and GP are always provided, but note that the contents of these resources may be skeletal - depending on what has been possible to ascertain
-   - Observations may or may not be provided ***Finalise only?***, see below for further details of these
+   - Observations are provided at Finalisation only, see below for further details of these
  - All other sections are empty, and contain an EmptyReason of "Unknown".
 (Future development may add additional datasets, at which time this specification will be updated)